Park Jung-hoon (cinematographer): A career as director of photography

 After building a career as a member of cinematographer teams for various works, Park made his debut as director of photography in the second work of director Kim Hee-jung, "Green Grape Candy: A Promise 17 Years Ago" in 2011.
 The movie was a project to commemorate the 10th anniversary of the residence at the Cannes Film Festival.
 The movie also won an award at the 13th Seoul International Women's Film Festival in 2011.

 In the following year, Park worked as director of photography in two low-budget movies: Chubby Revolution (2012) directed by Min Doo-sik and Norigae (2012) directed by Choi Seung-ho.

 He worked as director of photography on Mizo (2013) and Snowpath (2015).

-In 2017, Park gained international recognition with his first commercial feature film, The Villainess (악녀).
+In 2017, Park gained international recognition with his first commercial feature film, The Villainess.
 This South Korean action thriller was directed by Jung Byung-gil and stars Kim Ok-vin.
 The film had its world premiere at the 70th Cannes Film Festival in May 2017, where it received a four-minute standing ovation He won four awards as Director of Photography for this movie.